Showing posts with label Identity Server. Show all posts

 Identity Server - OAuth and OIDC

 Overview: The current version of Identity Server is 4.
-Identity server is basically a .NET Core 3.1 application that is an Identify Provider (IdP) similar in role to PingId, SiteMinder, AAD b2C.
-Identity server allows application (native mobile, web sites and servers) to securely authenticate users.
-In this post OAuth means OAuth2.0.
+Identity server is basically a .NET Core 3.1 application that is an Identity Provider (IdP) similar in role to PingId, SiteMinder, AAD b2C.
+Identity server allows applications (native mobile, websites and servers) to securely authenticate users.
+In this post, OAuth means OAuth2.0.

 OAuth2 Grant Types: